himanshuvaish/AWS_Utility/EC2_CloudFormation_To_Create_An_Encrypted_Win2016_Image/README.md

 # Conclusions
 Around 5 minutes after the CloudFormation templace creation you can see the new image in the AMIs ==> Owned by Me and you can delete the CloudFormation Stack , in this way the ec2 windows machine created will be erased but the image will persist.

+# To add
+It is necessary add this command before the ami creation, to have enable the userdata when you use the generated image

+    C:\ProgramData\Amazon\EC2-Windows\Launch\Scripts\InitializeInstance.ps1 –Schedule